(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-In addition to the above supplements, the herb Milk Thistle is also recommended by many holistic vets to use to detoxify the liver for enhanced liver functions.
+In addition to the above supplements, the herbs Milk Thistle, Dandelion, and Burdock are also recommended by many holistic vets to use to detoxify the liver for enhanced liver functions.

 Liver cleanse for dogs also involves feeding a liver cleansing diet, which can last for 7 days or so.

 Dr. J. Dodds recommends a cleansing diet that includes a low-fat animal protein (low-fat fish such as pollark, cod), as well as white and sweet potatoes and maybe some steamed vegetables such as kale, carrots, spinach, green beans, etc.

 She recommends a formula of 2 cups low-fat fish fillet to 6 cups potatoes and veggies.

 An example of liver cleansing diet looks like this (this recipe lasts for one week for a 15-18 pound dog - adjust the recipe according to your dog's weight):Ingredients:

 I like to add a teaspoon of chopped fresh parsley and a pinch of turmeric to the food.
 These herbs not only are naturally detoxifying, but they also add flavor to the food.
 A win-win for dogs!

 In addition to using herbs and supplements, as well as a liver cleansing diet, be sure to do the following to support your dog's liver health:

 It may seem we are fighting a losing battle as it is almost impossible to protect our dogs from exposure to environmental toxins.
 However, we can at least minimize the exposure and do regular liver detox to safeguard our dogs' liver health.References